Students should meet with their faculty advisor prior to registration each semester. Registration dates are posted throughout campus and online.

-If at any point total credit hours exceed the maximum then registration requires approval of the dean or chair of the specified program.
-In the case of General Education, General Prep, or Undeclared require the approval of the Director of Advising and Counseling.
+If, at any point during the semester or term, the total registered credit hours exceed the maximum, then the student must receive written approval from the chair of the specified program.
+For students who are in General Education, General Prep, or Undeclared programs, the approval of the Dean of Student Affairs is required.

 Leaving the College after Registering

-A student who registers for classes, but decides not to attend the College must officially withdraw from the College by dropping their classes.
-Failure to officially withdraw may result in being awarded a failing grade in all courses and required to pay all assessed tuition and fees, even though the student has actually left the College.
+A student who registers for classes, but decides not to attend the College, must officially withdraw by dropping their classes via STARS or by completing an add/drop form with their faculty advisor.
+Failure to officially withdraw may result in being awarded a failing grade in all courses and the requirement to pay all assessed tuition and fees, even though the student has actually left the College.

-Students, upon acceptance into the College, are assigned an academic advisor in the Office of Advising and Counseling.
-The advisor assists students in understanding their program requirements, identifying course pre-requisites, selecting appropriate coursework, learning about school policies and procedures, utilizing the campus online system for registration and introducing other student supports.
-Advisors can also provide assistance in areas such as undecided student advising and issues related to academic success.
-Once a student accumulates 30 credit hours or has matriculated into his/her specific allied health or nursing program, a faculty advisor will be assigned.
+Students, upon acceptance into the College, are assigned a faculty advisor based on their major.
+The faculty advisor assists students in understanding their program requirements, identifying course pre-requisites, selecting appropriate coursework, learning about school policies and procedures, and introducing other student supports.
+Professional Advisors provide assistance to undecided students, students being reinstated after academic dismissal, and other special populations.

 A student may register for and attend courses as an audit.
 The student will pay the regular tuition rate per semester hour and will be held responsible for the classroom assignments and/or for attendance but will not be required to take examinations.
 Students who satisfactorily complete audited courses will receive an "R" on their transcript.
 If classroom assignments and/or attendance do not meet the approval of the instructor, the student will receive a grade of "U".

 No credit is received for an audit, and therefore the course will not apply toward the fulfillment of graduation requirements.
-Students may change from credit to audit by completing a petition, available in the Office of Advising and Couseling prior to the 11th Friday of the semester.
+Students may change from credit to audit by completing a petition, available from their faculty advisor prior to the 11th Friday of the semester.

 Students wishing to audit a course may enroll on a space-available basis, with priority of entrance given to credit students.